PRAJJWALCS50/rain-route-planner/README.md

-# 🌧️ Rain Route Planner - India
+# 🌧️ GarajBaras - India

-A weather-aware route planning application that helps users plan their journeys across India by providing real-time weather alerts, especially rainfall conditions, along their route.
+GarajBaras is a weather-aware route planning application that helps users plan their journeys across India by providing real-time weather alerts, especially rainfall conditions, along their route.

 ## ✨ Features